saket1214/saket1214.github.io/README.md

 Repo: https://github.com/saket1214/saket1214.github.io<br />

+Tools used to build website:
-HTML insp.
-Googled for cool website templates and found this: https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_cafe<br />
+Website built with HTML/CSS framework (Did not use jekyll or any other static site generator even though jekyll is installed).
+Website is based off of online template found.
+Googled for cool website templates and found this: https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_cafe.
+Modified the template to incorporate my features <br />
+ChatGPT was used for stylistic elements of the website.
+Prompts used are mentioned below. <br />

+Used cloudfare to get TLD. <br />

 When I used the dig command on saketgollapudi.com (dig @8.8.8.8 saketgollapudi.com and dig saketgollapudi.com), I found that 8.8.8.8 returned the updated DNS information before my local DNS server. this is probably because public resolvers refresh their cache more frequently resulting in faster updates.<br />